Will my project qualify as a TEA area? Get a simple yes or no answer today, completely free, in 24 hours.

 - It must be located in a rural area.
 According to USCIS, a project meets this requirement if it is not within a metropolitan statistical area (MSA), which is a geographical area defined by the Office of Management and Budget as having a population of 50,000 or more.
 The project also must not be located on the outskirts of an urban core with a population of 20,000 or more.
 The regional center and investor must provide documentation that the project is located in an area meeting these criteria at the time the I-526 petition or the I-924 exemplar petition is filed.

 - It must be located in an area with high unemployment.
 For this designation, unemployment in the area must be at least 150% the U.S. national average.
-As of October 2016, this figure was 4.9%, so a TEA would have an unemployment rate of 7.35%.
+For 2018, this figure was 3.9%, so a TEA would have an unemployment rate of 5.9%.
 Unlike with the rural area designation, an area of high unemployment must be an MSA or an urban core with a population of 20,000 or more.
 Evidence of this designation must likewise be provided with the I-526 petition.

-However, projects unable to take advantage of preapproval for whatever reason can provide documentation directly to USCIS for approval along with each I-526 petition.
-The following documents play an essential role in proving qualification for TEA designation either directly from USCIS or from an authorized state agency:
+Petitioners must provide documentation directly to USCIS for approval along with each I-526 petition.
+The following documents play an essential role in proving qualification for TEA designation:

 - Office of Management and Budget data proving that the area in question qualifies as a rural area, that is, that the project does not fall within an MSA or on the outskirts of an urban core.